Private Ernest Smith

 APPLICATION

 He was single farmer, eager to do his bit.
-He travelled to Brisbane on 2es October1916 to complete his application which showed his next of kin originally as his mother, Sara, of Milton but this was crossed our and his father, William, of Stokers Siding added.
+He travelled to Brisbane on 2es October1916 to complete his application which showed his next of kin originally as his mother, Sara, of Milton but this was crossed He then signed a declaration confirming he had answered the questions correctly and was willing to voluntarily agree to service in the Military Forces of the Commonwealth of Australia

 47TH INFANTRY BATTALION